hathix/lsd_slam/README.md

 # NEW: INSTRUCTIONS FOR MACOS

-* Set up xcode tools https://stackoverflow.com/a/17980786
+I (@hathix) followed these directions to get this repo running on macOS 10.13.

-* `brew install opencv suitesparse eigen glew glm freeglut`
+* Set up xcode tools: https://stackoverflow.com/a/17980786
-* `brew install cmake boost tinyxml2`
+* `brew install opencv suitesparse eigen glew glm freeglut cmake boost tinyxml2`
 * Clone this repo
 * Then start the below `./fips gen` stuff